 The plumbing system is one of the essential systems in commercial or residential buildings.
 It comprises three different types of plumbing systems: mainly sewage, water, and drainage plumbing.
 Each type of plumbing system is designed, installed, maintained and repaired by professional plumbers to ensure efficiency.

 There are three different types of plumbing systems that are vital in mechanical planning for the building.
 It mainly involves creating the water system for an excellent drainage and sanitation system.
-It includes sewer pipes, pipe sloping, water pressure design, overhead and underground pipings.
+It includes sewer pipes, pipe sloping, water pressure design, and overhead and underground piping.
 It also involves incorporating safe access to the water system components like installing specialty roof hatches if the central water system control is on the rooftop of the building.

 During this planning stage, a professional plumber and architects will share and change specific ideas to suit the needs of the building.
 Most professional plumbers also involve electricians as some water system components connect to the power system, such as water heaters and pumps.

 It is crucial to have a professional plumber on the job site to be present in the first phase of the construction since there are a lot of piping installations such as drainage pipes, supply lines, and sewer lines to ensure proper installation of those pipes.
 Because nowadays, most of the pipings are mostly concealed under the building structure to prevent leakages due to tampering.

 Regular or periodic plumbing maintenance can prevent expensive plumbing replacements and repairs in the future and give you the peace of mind that the home has a safe and healthy water system for your building and all occupants.

 The following are the plumbing systems that the professional plumber will do:

 Potable water or drinking water plumbing system